 What Parents Need to know about Facebook Messenger

 O2 online safety information:

-> You can find further information on our new e-safety blog that will include information, resources and work from the children.
+From May 2020 we have a new e-safety blog that will be updated at least weekly and will include information, resources, videos and work from the children.